Ratchet & Clank (2002 video game): Awards

-During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Ratchet & Clank with "Console Platform Action/Adventure Game of the Year"; it also received nominations for "Game of the Year", "Console Game of the Year", and outstanding achievement in "Animation", "Art Direction", and "Gameplay Engineering".
+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences (AIAS) awarded Ratchet & Clank with "Console Platform Action/Adventure Game of the Year"; it also received nominations for "Game of the Year", "Console Game of the Year", and outstanding achievement in "Animation", "Art Direction", and "Gameplay Engineering".

 Legacy

 The game was adapted into an animated feature film of the same name, released in April 2016.
 A remake of the game for the PlayStation 4 was also released to tie in with the film.